 Candidates (hereinafter referred to as “Peers”) who would like to establish settlement-free peering with IPTP Networks (hereinafter referred to as “IPTP”) shall review and agree to both (1) Network Requirements and (2) Operational Requirements stated in this peering policy.

 Peers who would like to take part in public peering are required to fulfill the following requirements:

 1.1.1 Peering scope

-Peers shall have the ability and agree to peer at all Internet Exchange points that both IPTP and the Peers are commonly present in, on different continents.
-IPTP will also consider to peer on a single continent if the Peer's network spans within the same continent.
+Peers shall have the ability and agree to peer at all markets that both IPTP and the Peers are commonly present.
+IPTP will also consider to peer on a single continent if the Peer’s network spans within the same continent.